 Beekeeping is regarded as an agricultural venture that requires little or no land except a space to stand or hang a hive, very little labor, almost no capital, and most of the other inputs are considered to be locally available (Sirjana et al., 2020).

 For poor and vulnerable communities, even without access to land, beekeeping has made a significant contribution to their livelihood security (Berem, 2015).
 Beekeeping offers farmers to earn income with minimal start-up investment, yielding profits within the first year of operation (Ghamdi et al., 2017).
 Nepal has the potential to produce more than 10,000 tons of honey per year (Priatno et al., 2023).
-The leading honey companies calculates that if honey consumption increased by 0.1 kilogram per capita then total demand for honey in the domestic market would be about 2,500 tons per year (Shrestha, 2018).
+The leading honey companies calculate that if honey consumption increased by 0.1 kilogram per capita, then total demand for honey in the domestic market would be about 2,500 tons per year (Shrestha, 2018).

 Nepal has approximately 10.8 million mostly naturally growing trees of Chiuri (Diploknema butyracea) (H.J.
 Lam).
 It is geographically distributed in 46 districts of the country and has potential to produce 37,245 metric tons (MTs) Chiuri butter with market value of about NPR five billion (US$ 41.4 million).
 The potential production of 17,285 MTs of honey was estimated from these Chiuri trees (Adhikari-Devkota et al., 2023) and Chiuri honey is one of the most sought honey in the Nepalese market.
 The major feeding source of the honeybee is Chiuri.
 There is a very good relation between Chiuri and Bee farming.
 Bee helps to pollinate the Chiuri and takes the materials for honey production.
 Chiuri honey has high antioxidant activity and high mineral content (Budhathoki-Chhetri et al., 2021).

-Processor cum wholesaler, retailers, cooperatives, traders outside dang, middleman/ collectors are the major marketing intermediaries involved in marketing of honey.
-The maximum share of honey i.e. 54.14% marketed channelized through producers to processor cum wholesalers to retailers/ traders outside Dang to consumer inside/outside Dang (Budhathoki-Chhetri et al., 2021).
-Similarly, Shrestha et al., (2018), reported that 62.7% of honey marketed through processor cum wholesalers to retailers to consumers in Chitwan, Nepal.
+Processors wholesalers, retailers, cooperatives, traders outside dang district, and middleman/ collectors are the major marketing intermediaries involved in marketing of honey.
+The maximum share of honey i.e. 54.14% is marketed through channels producers to processors, cum wholesalers to retailers/ traders outside Dang district to consumer inside/outside Dang (Budhathoki-Chhetri et al., 2021).
+Similarly, Shrestha et al., (2018), reported that 62.7% of honey is marketed through processor cum wholesalers, to retailers to consumers in Chitwan, Nepal.

 MATERIAL AND METHODOLOGY